otagomohio/2019-06-11_GBS_EE/sessions/stacks.md

             cs_1335.01, cs_1335.02, cs_1335.05, pcr_1211.04, pcr_1211.05,
             pcr_1211.06, stl_1274.33, stl_1274.35, stl_1274.37 Stickleback populations sampled from Oregon, USA in Catchen, et             al., 2013.
 Populations in red are sampled for this tutorial.
 ADRESS THE RED ISSUE

-3. Run the Stacks’ denovo_map.pl pipeline program, each time changing the value for
+3. We will run the Stacks’ denovo_map.pl pipeline program, each time changing the value for
 M. This program will run ustacks, cstacks, and sstacks on the individuals in our study as well as the populations program.
 *Once you get denovo_map.pl running, it will take approximately 10 minutes.*